Succession feud mars legacy of Lotte Group founder

 "The source of all the trouble is Shin Kyuk-ho's unwillingness to pass on management control through succession, his belief that he must hold on until the end," said Park Ju-gun, head of corporate analysis firm CEO Score.

-The fight over Lotte, whose South Korean units generated $70 billion (£45.1 billion) in revenue last year, appears to have started late last year, only to erupt into the public domain last week.
+The fight over Lotte, whose South Korean units generated $70 billion in revenue last year, appears to have started late last year, only to erupt into the public domain last week.

 In December, Dong-joo, Shin's elder son who ran its Japan operations, was removed from his posts, the Seoul-based Lotte Group said.
 A few months later, Shin's younger son, Dong-bin, who runs the much larger South Korean operations, was promoted to co-CEO of Lotte Holdings, the group's Tokyo-based holding company, Lotte Group said.